Application closing date: TBA

 If you are looking at our page, you are likely experiencing the challenge of applying for career employment; you have learned there are plenty of applicants for a limited number of positions – competition is stiff.
 What would make your application stand out from the rest?

 We offer what Fire Departments are looking for; candidates with the right combination of life-experience, cutting edge knowledge and practical experience.
-Through our Work Experience Program we are able to provide Fire Departments with a concentrated pool of pre-screened, highly-motivated, skilled and productive individuals.
-These Departments recognize a savings on their recruitment costs, improved employee retention, and an appropriate employment match – this is a testament of our Program’s success
+Through our Work Experience Program (WEP), we are able to provide Fire Departments with a concentrated pool of pre-screened, highly-motivated, skilled and productive individuals.
+These Departments recognize savings on their recruitment costs, improved employee retention, and an appropriate employment match – this is a testament to our Program’s success

 Enhancing your skills is our priority!